 Jim Harbaugh has a major rebuilding project on his hands for 2017.
 However, thanks to back-to-back top-five recruiting classes, the Wolverines won’t be down for long.
 Quarterback Wilton Speight is back after a promising first year as the team’s starter.
 The receiving corps must be revamped, with incoming freshmen Donovan Peoples-Jones and Tarik Black likely to play a huge role in the passing game this season.
 The strength of the offense should be the ground game.
 Sophomore Chris Evans leads a talented group of running backs, with Ty Isaac, Kareem Walker and Karan Higdon providing support.
 The left side of the line should be anchored by Mason Cole and Ben Bredeson, but this unit did not perform well late in the 2016 campaign and remained a concern exiting spring ball.
 The Wolverines return only one starter – linebacker Mike McCray – on defense.
 But don’t expect this unit to slip on the stat sheet.
 Sophomore lineman Rashan Gary is a rising star, senior tackle Maurice Hurst is a candidate for All-America honors and the recent recruiting efforts should produce starting talent in the back seven.
 Matchups against Wisconsin and Penn State come on the road this year, but rival Ohio State visits Ann Arbor on Nov.
 25.

 The Tigers are the biggest threat to Alabama in the SEC.
 With the addition of former Baylor quarterback Jarrett Stidham, the offense now has a difference-maker under center to go with one of the conference’s top ground attacks.
-Stidham impressed this spring and possesses the arm strength and accuracy to open up the passing game downfield.
+Stidham was named the starter in mid-August and possesses the arm strength and accuracy to open up the passing game downfield.
 He’s also surrounded by a cast of promising playmakers on the outside, including sophomore Nate Craig-Myers.
 Kamryn Pettway emerged as one of the SEC’s top running backs after posting 1,224 yards in 2016.
 He’s joined by Kerryon Johnson to form one of the league’s top tandems, while the offensive line is once again a strength with the return of three starters.
 Kevin Steele’s defense also is in good shape for 2017.
 Sophomore Marlon Davidson should fill the void left behind by Carl Lawson in the trenches, while the linebacker unit is anchored by Deshaun Davis and Tre Williams.
 Depth is an issue at safety, but cornerback Carlton Davis is one of the best in the SEC.
 A Week 2 road trip to Clemson is a huge opportunity to make an early statement, while contending in the West is likely to come down to an Oct.
 14 road date at LSU and the Nov.
 25 Iron Bowl.

 The defending national champs are due for a small step back in the rankings in 2017.
 However, as the No. 7 ranking indicates, Clemson is still one of the top contenders to earn a spot in the CFB Playoff.
 Considering the amount of talent leaving Death Valley – quarterback Deshaun Watson, receiver Mike Williams, linebacker Ben Boulware, cornerback Cordrea Tankersley and running back Wayne Gallman – it’s a testament to the job coach Dabo Swinney has done on the recruiting trail and in overall program development.
 A three-man competition to replace Watson is expected to extend deep into fall workouts.
-Junior Kelly Bryant is the front-runner, but true freshman Hunter Johnson is the name to remember.
+Junior Kelly Bryant is the front-runner and is the likely starter in the opener, but true freshman Hunter Johnson is the name to remember.
 Left tackle Mitch Hyatt anchors a line that could be the best in the ACC this fall.
 While Williams and Artavis Scott will be missed on the outside, the receiving corps is still one of the deepest in the nation, headlined by Deon Cain and Hunter Renfrow.
 Similar to the offense, the defense has a couple of voids to fill this offseason.
 However, coordinator Brent Venables should quickly find the right answers to keep this unit performing at a high level.
 Ends Christian Wilkins and Clelin Ferrell, tackle Dexter Lawrence and linebacker Kendall Joseph are the anchors on defense next year.
 If Bryant, Johnson or Zerrick Cooper settles into the starting job, the Nov.
 11 home game against Florida State could decide the ACC Atlantic title.